erenyusufduran/path/09-blockchain/01-hyperledger/02-course/10-fabric-raft.md

 Log Entries in the log has the fabric transaction that act on the data manage in the fabric network.
 Requires 3 or more instances.

-Graph nodes within the orderer instances communicate with other instances in the network by way of keyless enabled gRPC protocol.
+Graph nodes within the orderer instances communicate with other instances in the network by way of TLS enabled gRPC protocol.

 > Each channel in the fabric network, there is RAFT cluster which operates independently of the graph cluster for other channels.